wprusik/FireCalculator/README.md

 # F.I.R.E.
 Calculator
-### Just a simple console application that facilitates the calculation of the F.I.R.E. strategy _(Financial Independence, Retired Early)_
+### Just a simple console application that facilitates the calculation of the F.I.R.E. strategy

 The application was made for my own use, but feel free to use it.